FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-05-combined-arms-part-1.md

 wandb.finish()
 ```
 ## Results
-Let's take a look at a few of the videos at some of the interesting points.
+Let's take a look at a few of the videos at some of the interesting points like steps 0, 12, 24, and 30.
 <div class="row">
   <div class="column">
     <img src="https://filipinogambino.github.io/ngorichs/assets/images/W&B Chart baseline episode mean len.png" alt="Episode mean length">